mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 tags: ["Recursion", "Dynamic Programming", "Algorithmic Thinking", "Generate Well-Formed Parenthesis"]
 ---

-If you haven't read the previous post on [How to Think Recursively](http://mfaani.com/posts/interviewing/how-to-think-recursively-part1/), then first read that.
+Please read [How to Think Recursively](http://mfaani.com/posts/interviewing/how-to-think-recursively-part1/) before reading this post.

-This post re-applies the steps mentioned in the previous post on a new question.
+This post re-applies the steps mentioned in the previous post on a more challenging question.

 ## Question
-How many ways can we generate well-formed parenthesis?
+Return all possible ways we can generate a well-formed parenthesis?

 Examples:
 - if `n = 1` then we can only form `()`